-Analog Foamer is a website I created in the spirit of historic preservation featuring an archive with thousands of train photographs I captured all over America from the late 1980s to today.
-The title "Analog Foamer" stems from my use of film (or analog) cameras to capture trains with, and "Foamer," a pejorative term describing people who get so excited when they see a train, they foam at the mouth.
+is a website I created in the spirit of historic preservation and it serves as an archive for the thousands of train photographs I've captured all over America from the late 1980s to today.
+The title "Analog Foamer" extends from the analog, or film, cameras I've traditionally used to capture trains with, and "Foamer," a pejorative term describing people who get so excited when they see a train, they foam at the mouth.

-Mark Traain is actually my railfan alter ego and represents a part of my life that I largely kept hidden from public view until now.
-My given name is Mark Lipczynski and I'm a professional commercial and editorial photographer living in the suburbs of Phoenix, Arizona, along the Union Pacific Railroad.
+Mark Traain is a railfan alter ego I adopted and it represents a part of my life that I largely kept private until recently.
+My given name is Mark Lipczynski and I'm a professional commercial and editorial photographer living in the suburbs of Phoenix, Arizona, along the Union Pacific Phoenix sub-division.
 My professional photography can be viewed by clicking here.

 Please tag me: @marktraain #marktraain #analogfoamer